Marcelo-Perovano-Braga/Marcelo-Perovano-Braga/README.md

 ---

-I'm a **Computer Engineering Student** from Serra, Espírito Santo, Brazil.
+I'm a **Computer Engineering Student**🎓 from Serra, Espírito Santo, Brazil.
 I am currently researching applications of AI in biological signal processing.
-I'm passionate about building innovative solutions that bridge the gap between technology and biology.
+I'm passionate about building innovative solutions that bridge the gap between technology and biology🧪.

 ---